 Two of the biggest shopping days for online retailers are quickly approaching: Black Friday and Cyber Monday.
 As an online merchant, these two days are essential to increasing your sales.
-This article is your how-to template to join the frenzy and make more money online.
-These 15 different Black Friday marketing ideas are designed to drive more traffic and sales during the biggest shopping season of the year.
+This article is your how-to template to join the black friday 2021 frenzy and make more money online.
+These 18 unique Black Friday ideas are designed to drive more traffic and sales during the biggest shopping season of the year.
 You can start implementing them now so that your online store is ready to reap the rewards of the impulse shopper.

 - What is Black Friday?

 - 18 Creative Black Friday Marketing Ideas

 - 2. Create a Gift Guide

 - 4. Extend Your Sale From Black Friday Until Cyber Monday